 Note: The first chapter is also called “The Colour of Magic”, just like the entire book.

 Great A’Tuin – He or she is the turtle who moves through space in the Discworld universe.
-On her back are 4 elephants.
+On his or her back are 4 elephants.
 On the backs of the elephants rests the Disc itself.

 Berilia – One of the four elephants supporting the Disc.